galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 ## Final wrapper

-With all sections complete, the final wrapper for bellerophon can be found [here](https://github.com/galaxyproject/tools-iuc/blob/master/tools/bellerophon/bellerophon.xml).
+With all sections complete, the final wrapper for bellerophon can be found [in the IUC GitHub repository](https://github.com/galaxyproject/tools-iuc/blob/master/tools/bellerophon/bellerophon.xml).

 ## Toolshed file